khiner/flowgrid/README.md

 ### Audio

 - [Faust](https://github.com/grame-cncm/faust) for DSP
-- [libsoundio](https://github.com/andrewrk/libsoundio) for the audio backend, and for its memory-mapped ring buffer
+- [miniaudio](https://github.com/mackron/miniaudio) for the audio backend
 - [r8brain-free-src](https://github.com/avaneev/r8brain-free-src/) for audio resampling, currently only used when monitoring an audio input stream with a sample rate different from the output stream

 ### UI/UX